wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

+= Which parameters I can change for the gallery thumbnails borders and shadows? =

+You can change size, color and style of gallery thumbnails borders and shadows.
+Also you can define different parameters for static and hovered status

 = Is it possible to use HTML in image description ? =